 Use the Video Conferencing feature in conjunction with the Groups feature to virtually re-create a face-to-face meeting.
 This won’t, and shouldn’t replace your regular in-person team meetings, but it will allow for ad hoc online meetings with select, busy people from other departments, offices, buildings, or cities.

 Use the ‘Groups’ Feature to Get Expert Insights

-The ‘Groups’ feature can also be used to set up focus groups which include certain valuable people from outside the organisation, such as customers and advisors.
+The ‘Groups’ feature can also be used to set up focus groups which include certain valuable people from outside the organization, such as customers and advisors.
 Often, we think that we know our product or industry better than anyone else – this is rarely the case.
 If we open our minds and put our egos aside, we can solicit advice from essential experts, peers, influencers, and loyal customers.

 Why not pick out a handful of your favourite LinkedIn influencers, or your top 20 loyal customers, and add them as guest users to a dedicated group discussion?
-Guest users won’t have access to anything else on the platform and with talkspirit, adding guest users is free – a great way to create a Customer Advisory Board (CAB).
+Guest users won’t have access to anything else on the platform and with Talkspirit, adding guest users is free – a great way to create a Customer Advisory Board (CAB).
 Advice from these users could be what makes or breaks your next move.

 Gather Company-Wide Feedback

 While custom discussion groups are a good solution for getting the opinions of a number of hand-picked, experienced individuals from outside your team, they still involve an element of (justifiable) exclusivity.
-Naturally, you might not want to invite someone who just joined the organisation last week, or someone who really has very little to do with your line of work to these discussions.
+Naturally, you might not want to invite someone who just joined the organization last week, or someone who really has very little to do with your line of work to these discussions.
 Nevertheless, this isn’t to say that their opinion might not be valuable.